rumblesan/improviz/README.md

 ## Hellocatfood GIFS

-As part of the project, artist, algoraver, and all-round excellent human being [hellocatfood](https://twitter.com/hellocatfood) was commissioned to create a series of animated gifs that can me used as textures with Improviz.
+As part of the project, artist, algoraver, and all-round excellent human being [hellocatfood](https://twitter.com/hellocatfood) was commissioned to create a series of animated GIFs that can be used as textures with Improviz.

 These excellent and unique images are bundled in the pre-built binary releases and can also be found in the [Improviz Performance](https://github.com/rumblesan/improviz-performance/) repository.
 They're licensed under the [Creative Commons Attribution 4.0 International licence](https://creativecommons.org/licenses/by/4.0/) so can be freely used and misused for performances, projects, and anything else you want.